James Brown (Scottish politician): Personal life

-James Brown died on 21 March 1939 in Ayr at the age of 76 from acute gastritis and myocardial failure, with his children by his side.
-It was reported his last words were "Look after Katie" which referred to his wife, who was bedridden at home.
-She later died in 1942.
+James Brown died on 21 March 1939 in an Ayr nursing home at the age of 76 from heart failure, with his children at his bedside.
+George VI sent a personal telegram to his family expressing condolences.
+Newspapers reported that his last words were "Look after Katie"; referring to his wife, who was bedridden at home.
+She died in 1942.